 Rain slicked asphalt borders ridged brown fields of fertile earth, and a heavenly sunset glows behind veils of distant rain.
 The sky is a cerulean expanse brushed with lighter, dusty swaths of pastel in giant arcs.
 Lower in the sky toward the horizon, a pale gold light asserts itself through layers of cloudcover, as a door to a wholly separate realm- which both reveals and conceals the place to which it connects us.

 Went trailriding today out in the hill country at a horsewoman’s ranch.
-The difference between being a cowgirl or cowboy and being a horsewoman or horseman (besides money) is the difference between getting everything done and doing everything right.
+The difference between being a cowgirl or cowboy and being a horsewoman or horseman, is the difference between getting everything done and doing everything right.
 For example, a horsewoman always rides a finely-bred horse with beautiful tack, and a cowgirl can ride a bronco bareback- but both can ride.
 In every horsewoman, there is a bit of cowgirl- As this horsewoman says, “I’ve been riding since I was 12, but I didn’t learn how to ride until I was 40”.
-Horsewomen are a particular type of Southern gentlewomen who make their cosmos beautiful by embracing cowgirl culture and style with grace and elegance, and there is a network of horsewomen across the American South who trade horses and mules, riding tips and tack, recipes and vacation homes.
+Horsewomen are a particular type of Southern gentlewomen who embrace cowgirl culture; there is a network of horsewomen across the American South who trade horses and mules, riding tips and tack, recipes and vacation homes.